Don't write me an angry email or yell at me at a signing. Pay attention to your kids and what they're reading, dude.

 I'm sure you regular Esteemed Readers remember that the main reason I gave up on traditional publishing was because mainstream publishers were uncomfortable with a white guy writing about a biracial character.
 I won't ever let a publisher tell me I have to write about exclusively white characters, but I'll totally do that sh*t if I feel like it:)

 I'm writing Banneker Bones 2 now as penance.
 And besides, the racism in BOD is part of a larger theme as well as another touch point with The Shining.
-Both the film and the book drop N-bombs and if there's one decision I'm still not 100% confident with it's my decision not to drop an N-bomb in BOD.
+Both the film and the book drop N-bombs and if there's one decision I'm still not 100% confident in, it's my decision not to drop an N-bomb in BOD.
 The first draft contained a few and I don't believe in sacred words (or softening history), so I would definitely use the N-word in a story about slavery or the Klan (another bucket list item).

 In the case of BOD, I found that the use of the N-word led to beta readers debating whether or not it was appropriate (it was).
 For this reason, I found that using the correct word I believe the characters might actually have said became too much of a distraction.
 And I wanted Esteemed Reader thinking "I wonder why racism is being brought up?" rather than "is Robert Kent himself a racist?"